-2012 versus 2011: The improvement in our underwriting result, driven by the lower level of catastrophe and weather-related losses previously discussed, was the primary contributor to the improved operating ROACE; the increase in net investment income also contributed.
-These favorable variances were partially offset by the increase in corporate expenses previously discussed.
+The improvement in our underwriting result, driven by the lower level of natural catastrophe and weather-related losses previously discussed, was the primary contributor to the improved operating ROACE in 2013 compared to 2012, and in 2012 compared to 2011.
+The increases in both periods were also aided by growth in net investment income.
+A decrease in corporate expenses contributed favorably to the increase in the ROACE for 2013.
+In contrast, in 2012, the increase in corporate expenses discussed above had a negative impact on the ROACE.

 In addition to the items noted above for operating ROACE, ROACE is also impacted by net realized investment gains, foreign exchange losses (gains) and the loss on repurchase of preferred shares.
-The magnitude of our net realized investment gains resulted in these amounts contributing favorably, in aggregate, to our results for both periods; thus ROACE exceeded operating ROACE.
+The magnitude of our net realized investment gains resulted in these amounts contributing favorably, in aggregate, to our results for both 2013 and 2012; thus ROACE exceeded operating ROACE.

-2011 versus 2010: Our underwriting loss, driven by catastrophe and weather-related losses, was the primary driver of the negative operating ROACE for 2011; reductions in net favorable prior year reserve development and net investment income also contributed to a lower return when compared to 2010.
+Our underwriting loss, driven by natural catastrophe and weather-related losses, was the primary driver of the negative operating ROACE for 2011.
 Our combined net realized investment gains and foreign exchange gains for 2011 were sufficient for us to recognize net income for the period; as such, our ROACE for the year was marginally positive.
-Net realized investment gains and foreign exchange gains in 2010 also contributed to a higher ROACE, in comparison to operating ROACE.